 - Mapping Step

-- Ready with the mapping?
+- Ready With Your Mapping?
 Move to Validate

-Once you've exported the data from your previous CMS and that you set up your files in the expected format, to import into RebelMouse:
+Once you've exported the data from your previous CMS and you've set up your files in the expected format, follow the instructions below to import into RebelMouse:

-- Go to your Importer Dashboard under yourdomain.com/r/tasks/importer in your web browser.
+- Go to your Importer Dashboard by entering yourdomain.com/r/tasks/importer in your web browser's URL address bar.

-You will be able to see the following screen:
+Once there, you will see the following screen:

-- You can choose any of the objects to start the import process.
-As we mentioned in the previous article we suggest you to always start with Images.
+- You can choose any of the available objects to start the import process.
+As we mentioned in our previous setup article, we suggest starting with images.

 Upload File or Choose Feed